Roads in Italy: Signage

 Road signs in Italy conform to the general pattern of those used in most other European countries, with the notable exception that the background of motorway (autostrada) signs is green and those for 'normal' roads is blue.
 They are regulated by the Codice della Strada (Italian traffic code) and by the Regolamento di Attuazione del Codice della Strada (Rules for the Implementation of the Italian traffic code) in conformity with the 1968 Vienna Convention on Road Signs and Signals.
 Italy signed the Vienna Convention on Road Signs and Signals on November 8, 1968, and ratified it on February 7, 1997.

 Distances and other measurements are displayed in metric units.
 Warning signs are usually placed 150 metres before the area they're referring to; if they're farther or nearer, an additional sign displays the actual distance in metres.
 Prohibition signs and mandatory instruction signs, instead, are placed exactly at the beginning of the area of validity.

-Colours and shapes

-Signs follow the general European conventions concerning the use of shape and colour to indicate function of signs: